About the Federal Justice Statistics Program (FJSP)

 compiles comprehensive information describing suspects and defendants processed in the federal

 criminal justice system.
-The goal of FJSP is to provide uniform case processing statistics
+The goal of the FJSP is to provide uniform case processing statistics

 across all stages of the federal criminal justice system.
 Using data obtained from federal

-agencies, FJSP compiles comprehensive information that describes person-cases processed through the
+agencies, the FJSP compiles comprehensive information that describes person-cases processed through the

 system.
-FJSP applies uniform definitions to commonly used statistics describing data from
+The FJSP applies uniform definitions to commonly used statistics, describing data from